 When Belgium granted Congo independence in 1960 the new state deteriorated rapidly, and so did the Park.
 It was only in 1969 when President Mobutu began to take a personal interest in conservation programmes and this revived the Park.
 In the process of Mobutu’s Africanization campaign, it was renamed Virunga National Park, and the first Congolese Wildlife Authority was established to manage the park

-Biodiversity.
 Virunga National Park provides habitat for different Congo’s Wildlife species which include Wild animals, Primates, different insect species, plant species, reptiles and different bird species including Africa’s uniquely spotted species.
-Some of the prominent species habited in this park include both savannah and forest elephants as chimpanzees along with okapi, giraffes, buffaloes and many endemic bird species recorded sightable.
+Some of the prominent species habited in Virunga National Park include both savannah and forest elephants as chimpanzees along with okapi, giraffes, buffaloes and many endemic bird species recorded sightable.

-What to do.
-Major exciting activities done while in Democratic Republic of Congo’s Virunga National Park include Mountain Gorilla trekking which involves meeting with these shy endangered ground dwelling apes in the Jungles, this activity requires a permit and this permit costs $400 USD per person usually booked in advance through a local tour operator before your trekking dates, other activities done include Nyiragongo volcano hiking which is usually done in two days at a cost of $300 USD per person plus other prices of major requirements which include Mikeno package at $100 USD per person, hiking stick at a cost of $5 USD and porters to carry your luggage at a cost of $24 USD per person.
-Chimpanzee habituation walk is another activity to do while in this grate park at a cost of $100 USD per person, this walk is usually done in Tongo forest which is part of Virunga National park.
+Major exciting activities done while in Democratic Republic of Congo’s include Mountain Gorilla trekking which involves meeting with these shy endangered ground dwelling apes in the Jungles, this activity requires a permit and this permit costs $400 USD per person usually booked in advance through a local tour operator before your trekking dates, other activities done include Nyiragongo volcano hiking which is usually done in two days at a cost of $300 USD per person plus other prices of major requirements which include Mikeno package at $100 USD per person, hiking stick at a cost of $5 USD and porters to carry your luggage at a cost of $24 USD per person.
+Chimpanzee habituation walk is another activity to do at a cost of $100 USD per person, this walk is usually done in Tongo forest which is part of Virunga National park.